JuliaSmoothOptimizers/ExpressionTreeForge.jl/docs/src/tutorial.md

 ### Bounds and convexity
 To compute bounds and convexity we use a `Complete_expr_tree`, a richer structure than `Type_expr_tree`.
-A `Complete_expr_tree` is similar to `Type_expr_tree`, but in addition it stores: the lower bound, the upper bound and the convexity status of each node.
+`Complete_expr_tree` is similar to `Type_expr_tree`, but in addition it stores: the lower bound, the upper bound and the convexity status of each node.
 You can define a `Complete_expr_tree` for any `Type_expr_tree`:
 ```@example ExpressionTreeForge
 completetree = complete_tree(expr_tree_Expr)
 ```
-and compute the bounds and the convexity status afterward
+You compute the bounds and the convexity status afterward
 ```@example ExpressionTreeForge
 # propagate the bounds from the variables
 set_bounds!(completetree)